MicrosoftDocs/windows-itpro-docs/education/trial-in-a-box/educator-tib-get-started.md

 <span style="color:#00BCF2; font-size: 1.5em">**Try this!**</span> Launch Immersive Reader directly from "Learning design thinking from the ancient Egyptians" in Word Online.
 Hear text read aloud, change the spacing of lines, and highlight for syntax.

-1. Select "Learning design thinking from the ancient Egyptians" to open it in Word Online.
+1. On the desktop, double-click the **Learning Design** icon to open "Learning design thinking from the ancient Egyptians" in Word Online.
 2. Click **Edit Document** and then select **Edit in Browser**.
 3. Immersive Reader will launch into a full-screen experience.